 You often will only be able to take out a certain amount of cash per transaction, but you can make as many ATM transactions as needed.
 You will save yourself a ton of money this way, and avoid the airport exchange traps!
 Plus, lines at the ATM will be much shorter.

-Many bank cards or airplane loyalty cards offer free or discounted access to lounges.
+Many bank credit cards or airplane loyalty cards sometimes offer free or discounted access to the airport lounges!

 Using the lounge can be much cheaper than getting a hotel for a night, so see what the hours are like at the airport you are at.

-Food at airports are getting increasingly more expensive, and less tasty.
-It is understandable if you need to buy something to eat, however, if you decide to do this, shop around.
+The food at airports are getting increasingly more expensive, and less tasty.
+It is understandable if you need to buy something to eat, however, if you decide to do this, shop around!

 Find restaurants with fresh food and with many people eating there.
 This will give you a good indication that the food is at least half-decent.
-Check their faces too, to see if they are happy!
+Check customer’s faces too, to see if they are happy with their meal!

 You can also buy food on the way to the restaurant, and eat it once you get there to save some extra money.